Jorel22/webCrawler/README.md

 ### Results
 As show in image ![Example of result](result_example.jpg) The entries with the filter applied are printed first.
-Then the usage document is shown and finally after the document have been stored in db it shows the id of the document.
+Then the usage document is shown and finally after the usage document have been stored in db it shows the id of the document.